thecraftman/Python-REST-APIs/README.md

 `You will be able to learn and understand how to design and implement RESTful API’s via the Flask framework.`

+### This is a Basic Python Flask Framework used to implement a REST API

 ## Introduction
 RESTful API